winglang/docsite/blog/2024-02-09-private-api-gateway-aws.md

 This `wing.toml` file sets configuration options for the `tf-aws` platform.
 The quickstart configures the platform to create a new VPC for this app and put Amazon API Gateways and AWS Lambda functions inside that VPC.

 > Built-in Wing platforms such as tf-aws support certain common configuration options (such as private APIs).
 If you need additional customization, you can always create your own custom platforms and have complete control over how your app is deployed to the cloud.
+To read more about creating your own custom platform checkout our [custom platforms documentation](https://www.winglang.io/docs/concepts/platforms#custom-platforms).

 Before we deploy our app to AWS, let's first check it out in the Wing Simulator: